-Gabitril is a prescription medication approved by the Food and Drug Administration (FDA) in 1997 for the treatment of partial seizures in people with epilepsy who are 12 years and older.
+Gabitril is a prescription medication approved by the U.S. Food and Drug Administration (FDA) for the treatment of partial seizures in people with epilepsy who are 12 years and older.
 Gabitril is usually prescribed in addition to other types of seizure medication.
-Gabitril is also known by its drug name, Tiagabine.
+Gabitril is also known by its drug name, tiagabine.

 Gabitril is an anticonvulsant, or drug that is used to control seizures.
 It is believed that Gabitril works in cases of epilepsy by inhibiting nerve signals.